axtk/axtk.github.io/palatalization.md

 (2) Similarly, a /tɕ/ or /tʃ/ sound could have emerged from /ɕ/ in varieties of Old French, not as a predecessor of /ʃ/, but as a regional alternative.
 This particular variant could have survived in English borrowings like *chair* and *chamber*.

-(3) The sound change /k/ > /ts/ that occurs in other languages could have resulted from a further development of /tɕ/ in the same sound chain.
+(3) The sound change /k/ > /ts/ occurring in other languages could have resulted from a further development of /tɕ/ in the same sound chain.